cncf/wg-serverless/workflow/spec/spec.md

 ]
 }
 ```
-In this case we only considering "FireAlarmEvent" events which define a temperature over 90 in their event payload.
+In this case we only considering "FireAlarmEvent" events which define a temperature over 90 degrees in their event payload.
 So an event with format:

 ```json